 3. Withdraw the GOP Order 2018 and allow the legislative assembly to formulate laws in the true spirit of democracy, federalism and the UN Universal Declaration Agenda 21: Chapter 26 titled "RECOGNIZING AND STRENGTHENING THE ROLE OF INDIGENOUS PEOPLE AND THEIR COMMUNITIES", of which GOP is a signatory.

 IMPORTANT MESSAGE TO THE POLICY and DECISION MAKERS: GB is not a captured territory to be treated as a colony.
-We acceded to Pakistan and as such we have the legal option to REVOKE if we are not integrated constitutionally through democratic dispensation.
+We acceded to Pakistan and as such we have the legal option to REVOKE if we are not integrated constitutionally through democratic dispensation.2.
+Review the existing leases, cancel them and re-award these to local collective entities.

 LATEST: The federal government on Monday sought time to implement Proposed Order pertaining to the status, authority and powers of Gilgit-Baltistan (GB) and the rights available to its people.
 “Time frame prescribed in the January 17, 2019 judgement may kindly be extended,” said the application filed by Ministry of Kashmir Affairs and Gilgit and Baltistan.
 A seven-member larger bench, headed by Justice Gulzar Ahmed heard the case related to implementation of the judgement.
 The bench issued notices to the Supreme Appellate Court GB and others.